aikooo7/Botnet/README.md

 # Aikonet

-Welcome, this my botnet called aikonet, this is a ddos tool I done for my portfolio.
+Welcome, this a tool I done called aikonet, this is a dos (denail of service) tool that I done only for my portfolio.

 Requeriments: